-If throughout your lease a direct debit payment has a bounce back (usually due to insufficient funds in your account), a \$2.50 Dishonour Fee will be added to your UniHall account as a penalty.
+If a direct debit payment has a bounce back (usually due to insufficient funds in your account), a Dishonour Fee will be added to your UniHall account as a penalty.
 Your bank may also charge you a fee.
 Settlement of the Dishonour Fee plus payment of the outstanding rent will need to be made within seven (7) days through the UniHall Portal.
-If you fail to make payment you will be reissued with another Dishonour Fee.